 Consider a saturated soil element of sides dx, dy and dz.
-The initial volume of soil element = dx.dy.dz If n is the porosity, the volume of water in the element = n.dx.dy.dz pore water pressure (u) by $h = u/a_w$ .
+The initial volume of soil element = dx.dy.dz If n is the porosity, the volume of water in the element = n.dx.dy.dz pore water pressure (u) by $h = u/a_w$.
 The Darcy equation can be written as The Darcy eqn. can be substituted in the continuity eqn., and the porosity n can be expressed in terms of void ratio e, to obtain the flow equation as The soil element can be represented schematically as If e0 is the initial void ratio of the consolidating layer, the initial volume of solids in the element is (dx dy dz) / (1 + e0), which remains constant.
-The change in water volume can be represented by small changes ■ e in the current void ratioe.
+The change in water volume can be represented by small changes [■] e in the current void ratioe.
 The flow eqn. can then be written as or This is the hydrodynamic equation of one-dimensional consolidation.
-If av = coefficient of compressibility, the change in void ratio can be expressed as $e^{+u} \rightarrow av{n=n} e^{-v}$ = $av{n=1} e^{-v}$ since any increase in effective stress equals the decrease in excess pore water pressure.
+If av = coefficient of compressibility, the change in void ratio can be expressed as $e^{+u} \rightarrow av{n=n} e^{-u}$ = $av{n=1} e^{-u}$ since any increase in effective stress equals the decrease in excess pore water pressure.
 Thus, The flow eqn. can then be expressed as or By introducing a parameter called the coefficient of consolidation, , the flow eqn. then becomes This is Terzaghi's one-dimensional consolidation equation.
 A solution of this for a set of boundary conditions will describe how the excess pore water pressure u dissipates with time t and location z.
 When all the u has dissipated completely throughout the depth of the compressible soil layer, consolidation is complete and the transient flow situation ceases to exist.
-Solution of Terzaghi's Theory During the consolidation process, the following are assumed to be constant: 1.
-The total additional stress on the compressible soil layer is assumed to 2.
-The coefficient of volume compressibility (mV) of the remain constant. soil is assumed to be constant.
-3. The coefficient of permeability (k) for vertical flow is assumed to be constant.
+Solution of Terzaghi's Theory: during the consolidation process, the following are assumed to be constant: 1.
+The total additional stress on the compressible soil layer is assumed to remain constant.
+2. The coefficient of volume compressibility (mV) of the soil is assumed to be 3.
+The coefficient of permeability (k) for vertical flow is constant. assumed to be constant.
 There are three variables in the consolidation equation: 1. the depth of the soil element in the layer (z) 2. the excess pore water pressure (u) 3. the time elapsed since application of the loading (t) To take care of these three variables, three non-dimensional parameters are provided: 1.
 Drainage path ratio, , where H = drainage path which is the longest path taken by the pore water to reach a permeable sub-surface layer above or below.
 2. Consolidation ratio at depth z, Uz , which is the ratio of dissipated pore pressure to the initial excess pore pressure.
 This represents the stage of consolidation at a certain location in the compressible layer.
 3. Time factor, The graphical solution of Terzaghi's one-dimensional consolidation equation using the non-dimensional parameters is shown.
 The figure is symmetrical about the horizontal line at = 1.
 For double drainage conditions, pore water above this location flows upwards whereas water below this location flows downwards.
 Thus, the horizontal line at Z = 1 is equivalent to an imperious boundary.
 For single drainage conditions, only either the top half or bottom half of the figure is to be used, and the drainage path is equal to the thickness of the compressible layer.
+The above graphical solution shows how consolidation proceeds with time at different locations for a particular set of boundary conditions, but it does not describe how much consolidation occurs as a whole in the entire compressible layer.